 Join Aleo's Discord!
 Post questions in the channel labeled aleo-language underneath the Engineering category on the Aleo Discord server.

-Weekly office hours are every 9 - 10am PT every Thursday for the zk-Benchmark track!
-(Link Coming Soon)
+Weekly office hours are every 9 - 10am PT every Thursday for the zk-Benchmark track.
+(Zoom Link)

 Weekly office hours are every 3 - 4pm PT every Thursday for the zk-Bridge track.
 (Zoom Link)

 For the mid-season progress check-in, please provide a short write-up that details 1) progress you made so far and 2) a timeline for open tasks that remain to be solved until submission.
 The mid-season progress check-in will not be included in the final evaluation.